charlesdrews/pongish/README.md

 - Single player vs. computer modes
 - Bonus balls added after enough volleys

-Here's what it looks like:
+Here's what it looks like (the gameplay is smoother when you're not recording video to Android Studio, I promise!):

 <img src="images/pongish.gif" width="600"/>